ekhlebus/ml-zoomcamp/05-deploying_ML_model/README.md

 This repository contains info about saving, loading, and deployment churn prediction model.

-Our model is still in Jupyter notebook.
-Now let's deploy it - save it and use it.

-“Deploy the model” means taking a trained machine-learning model and making it available for real-world use, so that new data can be sent to it and it can return predictions.
+**Deploy the model** means taking a trained machine-learning model and making it available for real-world use, so that new data can be sent to it and it can return predictions.

 This usually involves putting the model into a production environment—such as a web service, API, cloud platform, or application—so that users or other systems can call it to get predictions.